 The due date of filing form 10A for unregistered charitable institutions or trusts is generally within one month prior to the past year’s commencement.
 The tax exemptions available for such organisations can be claimed from that year.

 Recently, the government has extended certain due dates or timelines for filing specific forms, where Form 10A was also included.
-After the announcement made by CBDT, certain charitable organisations eligible for donations as per the norms of IT Act of India, can file the form till March 31 2022.
+After the announcement made by CBDT, certain charitable organisations eligible for donations as per the norms of the IT Act of India can fill the form till March 31 2022.
 Newly incorporated trusts should pay heed to such announcements related to extension for filing form 10A whenever they wish to get registration.

 Find the list of documents required for filing Form 10A provided below:

 Other than these, you can go through the website of the Income Tax Department to get clarity regarding further requirements.
 Also, in case you are wondering how to file Form 10A if one of these documents is missing, you can refer to the official website and submit your query.